-We have all seen the commercials and advertisements for the book or online course on flipping houses.
+We have all seen the commercials and advertisements for the book or online courses on flipping houses.
 The number one principle in each of these, it seems, involves buying below market.
-One course even touts knocking on doors and making a low ball offer enough times and someone will take your bid.
+One course even touts knocking on doors and making a lowball offer enough times, and someone will take your bid.
 Well, guess what?
 The number one key to making a successful company acquisition is to buy at an attractive price.
-The investment banks and merger and acquisition firms are engaged to drive up the selling price by getting several qualified buyers involved in a soft auction.
+Investment banks and merger and acquisition firms are engaged to drive up the selling price by getting several qualified buyers involved in a soft auction.

 Buyers want to avoid this process, so, more often than not, they will make several unsolicited inquiries on potential targets that are not currently for sale or involved with a merger and acquisition firm or investment banker.
 Typically this buyer has engaged in dozens of prior M&A transactions.
 The target business owner has likely never sold a company before.
 So right off the bat, there is a huge disparity in the experience level between buyer and seller.
 The greater the complexity of the process, the greater the advantage that goes to the one with superior experience.
 As my dad used to say, "When a man with money meets a man with experience, the man with experience walks away with the money and the man with money gains some valuable experience."

 The Man With Experience Walks Away With the Money

 Selling a business is a very complex process, not so much like quantum physics complex but more experientially complex.
 Let me try an example of the value of experience to illustrate my point.
 Have you ever tried mounting a new door?
 The first time I did it, it took me several hours. each step was new to me and I was not competent at any of them.
 After recognizing my limitations, I hired a handyman that had installed many doors before.
 He finished my next-door install in about 45 minutes.
 For a business owner, your business sale is your first door.
 That door is likely your largest asset.